surgical-vision/PAWSS/README.md

 Please see config.txt for configuration options.

-For manully selecting region of interest (ROI), RIGHT click and drag on the image of window "choose roi".
+For manually selecting region of interest (ROI), RIGHT click and drag on the image of window "choose roi".

 ## Data
 The code is tested using the [Online Tracking Benchmark (OTB) dataset](https://sites.google.com/site/trackerbenchmark/benchmarks/v10).